Advice for newlyweds.

 - Fighting with your spouse isn’t ideal.

-Trust me when I say, you have a whole lifetime to argue so putting some arguments on hold isn’t the worst thing in the world.
+Trust me when I say, you have a whole lifetime to argue so putting some arguments on hold isn’t the worst thing in the world, despite what other people may advise.
 Whenever my daughter gets into a little spat with a friend, I always advise her to put a hold on it and chat with your friend about it the next day.

-Such a simple little tip of advice and yet the same applies to marriage.
+Such a simple little tip of advice I gave my daughter and yet it still applied to my marriage.
 Respecting each other is important in your marriage as well.

-Don’t forget to let your spouse know when you’re feeling like there’s too much fighting going on in your marriage and it needs to be fixed.
+Don’t forget to let your husband know when you’re feeling like there’s too much fighting going on in your marriage and it needs to be fixed.
+Just because you’re trying to get along, doesn’t mean you need to ignore and sweep the issues you two are having under the rug.

 I have more tips on How To Avoid An Argument In Your Marriage.
 I’m not saying that some arguments AREN’T necessary or worth it, but I am saying too many arguments are not good for you or your spouse, newlyweds.

-Spending quality time together is important as a newlywed.
+Spending quality time together is important as a newlywed wife.

 - Take the time to spend quality time together, even if this just includes watching Netflix together.